 Nowadays, it is common to see job applications and roles for PA that require Project experience, bookkeeping skills or other non-core skills, like managing an event or sales.
 We could just look at this in a passive way.
 This means that any PA will need to respond to the request placed upon us by broadening our skills.

 However, the increased skills and experience that we are gaining can also lead to us being able to find new career opportunities or promotions.

 So what can we expect from our career experiences?

-Developing a good mix of skills and an excellent set of experience for a PA can bring a better role.
-This is perhaps the most obvious route but it can highly rewarding n every aspect.
-You will be privy to higher level management, deal with high level issues and get more seniority in your role.
-Naturally the promotion brings more salary.
+Developing a good mix of skills and an excellent set of experiences for a PA can bring a better role.
+This is perhaps the most obvious route but it can highly be rewarding in every aspect.
+You will be privy to higher-level management, deal with high-level issues and get more seniority in your role.
+Naturally, the promotion brings more salary.

-PAs are increasingly managing expenses and budget, which encourages some to seek more formal training in finance or bookkeeping.
-Self employed bookkeepers, VAs offering bookkeeping or a more specialised role in a finance department.
+PAs are increasingly managing expenses and budgets, which encourages some to seek more formal training in finance or bookkeeping.
+Self-employed bookkeepers, VAs offering bookkeeping or a more specialised role in a finance department.
 Again pay and job options can be excellent

-There are many other areas not mentioned here, but you can see that there no need to regard being a PA as not having options to develop.
-You can find out more about PA training at www.pa-course.co.uk
+There are many other areas not mentioned here, but you can see that there is no need to regard being a PA as not having options to develop.
+You can find out more about our PA, Office Manager and Executive Assistant courses online.